-Purposely designed for the biggest dudes boosting off every park jump, park hit, and backcountry booter in sight, The Sender Wide Snowboard is Lobster's hardest charging freestyle deck with its medium-stiff flex pattern, snappy carbon additives, and directional twin shape for point-it stability.
+Designed for the biggest dudes on the mountain who are boosting off every park jump, side hit, and backcountry booter in sight, The Sender Wide Snowboard is Lobster's hardest charging freestyle deck with its medium-stiff flex pattern, snappy carbon additives, and directional twin shape for point-it stability.
 Stiffer than the buttery-soft jib boards in Lobster's collection, The Sender lends itself to bombing down steep terrain and straight lining off monstrous jumps at high speeds.
-Seeing it's made for charging at higher speeds, Lobster uses carbon stringers in the nose and tail to maximize power transfer and stability on those huge landings.
-New for this year, The Sender's Freestyle Triple Base Technology (3BT) is accentuated with Sidekicks, which allows for smoother edge-to-edge transitions and increased float in deep powder.
 The baseline for The Sender is Freestyle Triple Base Technology, which features lengthwise camber for all the precision and power transfer underfoot, loosened up with upturned base edges at the contact points, which become more prominent towards the tip and tail.
-The upturned sidebases prevent you from hooking up on turns and landings, as well as increasing float in powder, as the board won't plow through deep snow.
-New for this season, the 3BT profile features SideKick Technology along the widest points of the nose and tail, which uplifts the base to a greater degree for smoother tracking across deep powder and chunky, busted-up snow.
+The upturned sidebases prevent you from hooking up on turns and landings, as well as increasing float in powder.
+The 3BT profile features SideKick Technology along the widest points of the nose and tail, which uplifts the base to a greater degree for smoother tracking across deep powder and chunky, busted-up snow.
+Seeing that it's made for charging at higher speeds, Lobster used hollow carbon rods running lengthwise to maximize power transfer and stability on those huge landings.

 Options, sizes, colors available on Backcountry